 The 6 Top Skills Employers Look for in CandidatesBY |

 As COVID slowly subdues in Australia, companies are keen for a fresh start.
 Fortunately, for students and graduates, that means new career development opportunities.
-However, during a time where everybody is on the hunt for an internship, you have to stand out from your competition by having the right combination of skills.
+However, during a time where everybody is on the hunt for their dream job, you have to stand out from your competition by having the right combination of skills.

 With that in mind, let’s look at the 6 of the top skills employers are looking for in candidates.

 It’s no surprise that technical, or computer, skills are a top requirement for businesses.
 With operating from home becoming the new normal for team members worldwide, you need to be computer literate and open to learning new applications quickly.
 Gone are the days where you would be able to skate by with basic skills, such as Excel and Word.
 Now, companies are looking for graduates with experience in using content management systems, organisational software, video-conferencing application, and, ideally, those who can code.

 Communication skills are so vital that they’ll feature on a list of top skills every year until the end of time; a graduate with impeccable communication skills will always be invaluable to companies - anywhere on the globe.
 Being able to communicate via a variety of mediums is a vital skill to have.
 Employers like to see that you’re not only able to present yourself well verbally but that you can articulate yourself through written communication too.

 Teams across Australia are increasingly working remotely.
 Now companies have to trust that their employees can start on time and organise their day to ensure that they complete all their assigned tasks without having someone there, physically, to hold them accountable.